grokify/ringcentral-cti-demo-js/README.md

 ### Using Node.js http-server

+You can run this demo using any server that can host static webpages, including GitHub pages.

-Using Node.js and `http-server` ([NPM package](https://www.npmjs.com/package/http-server)), you can start a local server using the following:
+Using Node.js and `http-server` ([NPM package](https://www.npmjs.com/package/http-server)) is presented as one easy to use option.

 #### Pre-reqs